Malick Diaw

 Malick Diaw (born c.
-1979) is a Malian soldier and politician.
-The colonel was one of the leaders of the Military Junta that organized the 2020 Malian coup d'état and a member of the National Committee for the Salvation of the People.
+1979) is a Malian military officer and politician.
+He was one of the leaders of the National Committee for the Salvation of the People, the military junta that organized the 2020 Malian coup d'état.
 On December 5, 2020, he was elected president of the National Transitional Council of Mali, the de facto Malian legislative body.

 Biography

 Colonel Malick Diaw was a student at the Prytanée militaire de Kati then joined the Joint Military School in Koulikoro in 1998.
 He became deputy director of the Prytanée militaire de Kati at the time of the coup.
 He was also Subjete of the General Staff of the National Guard in the 3rd Military Region of Kati.

 As an artillery officer, he participated in the Mali War between 2013 and 2017.

 He was one of the soldiers present at the massive rally to celebrate the fall of President Ibrahim Boubacar Keïta and is considered one of the masterminds of the 2020 Malian coup d'état that overthrew the president.
-He became second in command of the Military Junta led by Assimi Goïta, interim vice president in the transition of Mali.
+He became second in command of the military junta led by Assimi Goïta, interim vice president in the transition of Mali.
 He also played a key role in negotiations with the Economic Community of West African States to lift sanctions in October.
+Like the other four members of the junta, he was promoted from colonel to army general.

-Diaw was elected president of the National Transitional Council of Mali with 111 votes in favor and 7 abstentions, in a body in which the military occupies 22 of the 121 seats.
+Diaw was elected president of the National Transitional Council with 111 votes in favor and 7 abstentions, in a body in which the military occupies 22 of the 121 seats.

 International Sanctions

-In February of 2022, Colonel Diaw was placed on the EU's sanctions list by the EU Council.
+In February 2022, Diaw was placed on the EU's sanctions list by the EU Council.
 The decision was motivated by Diaw's direct and active role in the continued obstruction of Mali's transition to democracy.